-- (i) Be aligned to the provisions of the Constitution, labour laws and other relevant legislation; - (ii) Be aligned to the Public Service Commission Act, 2017 and Regulations, 2020, Performance Management Regulations 2021, and the Human Resource Development Policy in the areas of training and development; - (iii) Clearly spell out the governance structure and levels of responsibility in the management of human resource matters; - (iv) Provide for establishment of human resource committees at management and board levels: - (v) Provide for the various forms of engagement, namely permanent, local agreement/contract terms of Service; - (vi) Provide for contract terms of service in Grades 1 and 2 subject to obtaining provisions in existing laws, due to the required level of responsibility, accountability and expected contribution to the mandate of the organization; - (vii) Provide for mechanism for institutionalizing Values and Principles of Public Service during recruitment and human resource management and development; - (viii) Clearly spell out redress mechanisms in instances of grievances including appeals; - (ix) Clearly outline obligations and expectations of both employer (Board/Council) & employee;
+- (i) Be aligned to the provisions of the Constitution, Labour Laws and other relevant legislation; - (ii) Be aligned to the Public Service Commission Act, 2017 and Regulations, 2020, Performance Management Regulations 2021, and the Human Resource Development Policy in the areas of training and development; - (iii) Clearly spell out the governance structure and levels of responsibility in the management of human resource matters; - (iv) Provide for establishment of human resource committees at management and board levels; - (v) Provide for the various forms of engagement, namely permanent, local agreement / contract terms of Service; - (vi) Provide for contract terms of service in Grades 1 and 2 subject to obtaining provisions in existing laws, due to the required level of responsibility, accountability and expected contribution to the mandate of the organization.
+Where the Board advices that contract employment should extend to level 3, the same should be submitted to the Commission with clear justification for consideration and concurrence.

+- (vii) Provide for mechanism for institutionalizing Values and Principles of Public Service during recruitment and human resource management and development;

+- (viii) Clearly spell out redress mechanisms in instances of grievances including appeals;

+- (ix) Clearly outline obligations and expectations of both employer (Board/Council) & employee;

 - (x) Define performance standards together with attendant rewards/ incentives and sanctions;

 - (xi) Contain the following salient features:

 - (a) Recruitment, Selection, Appointment and Transfers,

 - (b) Promotions,

 - (c) Terms and Conditions of Service,

 - (d) Salary and Allowances,

 - (e) Benefits, including, Medical Benefits, Transport, among others,

 - (f) Exit from the Service and Terminal Benefits,

 - (g) Leave,

 - (h) Work Environment,

 - (i) Health and Safety,

 - (j) Work Injury Benefits Act (WIBA),

 - (k) Performance Management,

 - (1) Performance Improvement,

 - (m) Training and Development,

 - (n) Code of Conduct,

 - (o) Disciplinary Control,

 - (p) Labour Relations, and

 - (q) Any other emerging provisions

+- (xii) Outline clear internal and external communication channels.

-The Commission shall provide a template Human Resource Management Policy and Procedures Manual which each State Corporation shall use in the development of its Policies and Procedures.
+The Public Service Commission shall provide a template for Human Resource Management Policies and Procedures Manual which each State Corporation shall use in the development of the Instrument.